Department of Visual & Media Arts

 A Festival of Outstanding Student Documentary Work from Emerson College

 The purpose of It’s All True is to showcase student documentary work and to encourage interest in documentary production at Emerson College.
-In addition to the festival screenings, the host/presenter is a leading documentary filmmaker (previous guests include Academy Award-winner Barbara Kopple and Jennifer Fox) who also visits documentary classes and meets with student filmmakers.
-Early submissions of work-in-progress are accepted and encouraged; filmmakers submitting before January 23rd may request feedback from documentary faculty for revisions that will increase the likelihood of being selected.
+In addition to the festival screenings, the host/presenter is a leading documentary filmmaker (previous guests include Academy Award-winners Barbara Kopple and Peter Davis) who also visits documentary classes and meets with student filmmakers.
+Early submissions of work-in-progress are accepted and encouraged; filmmakers submitting before January 22nd may request feedback from documentary faculty for revisions that will increase the likelihood of being selected.